 Graves’ disease causes between 60 percent and 80 percent of all cases of hyperthyroidism, a condition where the thyroid makes too much thyroid hormone.
 This is usually the cause of TED.
 About 25 percent of people diagnosed with Graves’ disease also develop TED, which is sometimes referred to as Graves’ orbitopathy, Graves’ ophthalmopathy, or Graves’ eye disease.

 While TED is most commonly associated with Graves’ disease, it can occasionally happen in people with hypothyroidism.
-This is a condition in which the thyroid doesn’t make enough hormone.
+This is a condition in which the thyroid doesn’t make enough thyroid hormone.

 People living with Graves’ disease are also more likely to have systemic lupus erythematosus (SLE).
 This is the type of lupus most people talk about.
 Only about 0.015 percent of people without lupus have Graves’ disease.
 In people who are diagnosed with lupus, between 1 percent and 3 percent also have Graves’ disease.